hesiz/Hesiz-DesobfusctorBot/README.md

 3. Upload the .lua or .txt file you want to deobfuscate when prompted.

 The bot will return the deobfuscated Lua file and/or the disassembly.
+(I don't own the desobf tool, I only created the bot that uses it because there are idiots selling this stuff)